Countering foreign interference

 • are acting for a foreign state in an open, transparent, and lawful manner.

-New offence #2 – Commission of imprisonable offence to provide relevant benefit to foreign power
+New offence #2 – Commission of imprisonable offence for or on behalf of foreign power to provide relevant benefit

 Some activities that are used to undertake or support foreign interference are already criminal offences in New Zealand.
 These include, for example, intimidation, blackmail, corruption, and the use of violence.
 The significance of these criminal acts, and the harms they cause, increase when they are committed in New Zealand to help a foreign state to advance its strategic objectives.